dmlc/dgl/docs/source/features/builtin.rst

 Broadcasting is supported for binary message function, which means the tensor arguments can be automatically expanded to be of equal sizes.
-The supported broadcasting semantic is standard as in `Numpy's <https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html>`_ and `PyTorch's <https://pytorch.org/docs/stable/notes/broadcasting.html>`_.
+The supported broadcasting semantic is standard as in `NumPy's <https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html>`_ and `PyTorch's <https://pytorch.org/docs/stable/notes/broadcasting.html>`_.
 For unfamiliar users, we highly suggest reading those documents as broadcasting is very useful.
 In the above example, ``fn.u_mul_e`` will perform broadcasted multiplication automatically because